miguelvc6/constraint_factors/docs/07_train.md

 - Early stopping patience is enforced even if validation batches fail intermittently; run with a stable validation split and monitor logs before trusting the saved checkpoint.
 - If CUDA is available but `num_workers` is high, pin-memory defaults to `True`; on systems with constrained RAM this can lead to OS-level swapping—tune `pin_memory` in the config if needed.
 - Fix-probability loss requires in-memory datasets (lists) so the script can attach `context_index` and look up contexts; streamed datasets will disable that term automatically.
+- Chooser training supports streamed datasets via per-graph `context_index` assignment; contexts/parquet sidecars must align with graph ordering/counts.
+- CUDA batch prefetch (`TRAIN_CUDA_PREFETCH`) is available and enabled by default; on some hardware/data combinations it may not improve throughput, so treat it as a tunable runtime flag.

+## Profiling & Throughput Controls

+The trainer exposes runtime environment switches for profiling and data movement overlap:

+- `TRAIN_TIMING_PROFILE=1` enables per-phase timing logs in both train and validation loops.
+- `TRAIN_TIMING_WARMUP_BATCHES=<int>` excludes early warmup batches from timing summaries.
+- `TRAIN_TIMING_LOG_EVERY=<int>` controls timing window size/frequency.
+- `TRAIN_CUDA_PREFETCH=0|1` disables/enables asynchronous batch prefetch to GPU using a side CUDA stream.

+Timing logs break the batch into phases such as:
+- `data`, `forward`, `chooser`, `factor`, `backward`, `optim`, `metrics`, and `total`.

+This makes bottlenecks explicit (for example, chooser-heavy runs where `chooser` dominates `total`).

 ## Implementation Details
 - The script intentionally supports streamed graphs (via `GraphStreamDataset`) so very large runs never exceed RAM even when the serialized graphs are sharded.